-The 8020 principle, that of exponential imbalance, is clearly understood when it comes to reducing a company’s carbon footprint.
+The 8020 principle, that of exponential imbalance, is clearly understood when it comes to reducing carbon emission.
 But weak application of the 80/20 rule means that many organizations are missing out on the largest carbon savings, by making three big mistakes.

-The starting point for most corporate emissions reductions efforts is “You can’t manage what you don’t measure”.
+The starting point, when reducing carbon emissions, for most companies and governments is “You can’t manage what you don’t measure”.

 However anyone who has spent any time at all trying to collect sustainability data knows how hard it is to get a complete data set.
 It doesn’t take much time to get data representing 80% of an organization’s footprint.
 But the final 20% will usually take much longer, and collecting the last 1 to 5% can take as much time as it took to get the first 80%.

 This data, when analysed will then show a similar imbalance.
 20% of an organization’s sources of emissions will typically represent between 50% to 95% of emissions.
 A handful of sources may represent 50% of emissions.
-Clearly these are the ones to focus on when it comes to carbon abatement activities.
+Clearly these are the ones to focus on when it comes to reducing carbon emissions.

 Organisations engaged in the delivery of sustainability services will understand this imbalance, as will their customers.

 However the analysis, understanding, and application of the 80 20 rule, as I have learnt by making this mistake myself, is more often than not only be at a superficial level.
-As a result most emissions reductions opportunities are lost.
+As a result many good opportunities for reducing carbon emissions are lost.

 Mistake 1.
 Resources wasted collecting trivial data